 Master of Social Service (M.S.S.)
 Program

-- Teach social work ethics and frameworks for applying ethical principles to social work practice
+- Teaches social work ethics and frameworks for applying ethical principles to social work practice

-- Promote the use of knowledge, values, and skills for effective social work leaders across areas of social work practice at the foundation and advanced concentration levels.
+- Promotes the use of knowledge, values, and skills for effective social work leaders across areas of social work practice at the foundation and advanced concentration levels

-- Develop strong relationship, assessment, intervention, and evaluation skills
+- Develops strong relationship, assessment, intervention, and evaluation skills

-- Utilize an integrated perspective on theory, practice, policy, research, and ethics
+- Utilizes an integrated perspective on theory, practice, policy, research, and ethics

-- Foster a critical awareness of diversity and the social and cultural forces that impact individuals, families, organizations, and communities locally, nationally, and globally
+- Fosters a critical awareness of diversity and the social and cultural forces that impact individuals, families, organizations, and communities locally, nationally, and globally

-- Understand and apply knowledge of human behavior in multiple social, cultural, and economic contexts
+- Understands and applies knowledge of human behavior in multiple social, cultural, and economic contexts

-- Teach strategies to engage in ethical research-informed practice and learn how practice experience can inform research for increased effectiveness of both
+- Teaches strategies to engage in ethical research-informed practice and learn how practice experience can inform research for increased effectiveness of both

-- Develop students' skills for advocacy and policy practice on behalf of clients and client systems
+- Develops students' skills for advocacy and policy practice on behalf of clients and client systems

-- Create a learning community that is both challenging and supportive
+- Creates a learning community that is both challenging and supportive

 Bryn Mawr's Graduate School of Social Work and Social Research Master of Social Service (M.S.S.) degree is equivalent in both licensure and use to the M.S.W. degree.
 The M.S.S. program is fully accredited by the Council on Social Work Education.